sunraymoonbeam/carroGPT/README.md

 We employ 2 different approaches to build the chatbot: **ReAct Agent** and **Corrective RAG**.
 The ReAct Agent is a dynamic reasoning agent that can handle complex customer inquiries, while Corrective RAG is a more structured approach that ensures accurate responses by validating retrieved documents.

+Visit the [CarroGPT website](https://carro-frontend--0000002.jollywave-f0940ff6.southeastasia.azurecontainerapps.io/) to see the chatbot in action!

 ![CRAG](assets/crag.png)